There are so many fun things to do in Rochester for both families with kids and adults.

 Festivals are great for family activities in Rochester, Minnesota and they happen all year round.

-Harvest Festival combines the beauty of fall with fun things to do in Rochester.
+Harvest Festival combines the beauty of fall and is a fun thing to do in Rochester.
 Downtown becomes a pumpkin patch amid vendor booths and games.

 With live entertainment, kid’s crafts and seasonal food, the whole family is guaranteed to have a ball in the streets of Rochester.